 Sophia Mundi has an extensive Outdoor Education program in Year 9, the students spend forty days away from the school on a variety of specialist camps including farming, surveying, bushwalking and rock climbing.
 In Year 10 the students elect to spend a significant time on an international exchange program.

-Mansfield Steiner School intends to offer Year 9 in 2018 and the vision is to continue to Year 12 and offer the Diploma of IB in the upper years.
+Mansfield Steiner School is offering Year 9 in 2018 and the vision is to continue to Year 12 and offer the Diploma of IB in the upper years.